frferrari/KafkaStreamsJavaChallenge/README.md

 * Produce the metrics as json
 * Input/output topics count of partitions
 * Purge the windowStores, they are persistent and it does not look like the retention period really works as the counts in deduplicate function always grow
-* Measure the performances
-* Metrics in records/sec.